What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

-Since its inception, Salon has struggled to turn a profit, and it remained well below profitability at the end of 2011.
+Since its inception, Salon has struggled to turn a profit, and it remained well below profitability at the end of 2013, though it lost less money than it had in past years.
 During the dotcom crash of the early 2000s, it was commonly rumored to be near closure.
 The Salon Media Group went public in 1999, and its stock has traded under $2 since late 2006.
 Salon derives its income from a combination of subscriptions and advertising revenue.

 In 2001, Salon began charging for some of its site’s content, surpassing 100,000 subscribers by 2004.
 None of Salon’s content is currently restricted to paying customers, though Salon still offers premium ad-free subscriptions.
 In 2011, it announced it would launch an annual membership program called “Salon Core.”